< Back

 Monitoring: Amazon RDS (Relational Database Service)

-Amazon RDS (Relational Database Service) is a web service provided by Amazon Web Services (AWS) that makes it easier to set up, operate, and scale a relational database in the cloud.
-With Amazon RDS, you can choose from several popular relational database management systems (RDBMS) such as MySQL, PostgreSQL, Oracle, Microsoft SQL Server, and MariaDB.
+Amazon RDS (Relational Database Service) is a web service provided by Amazon Web Services (AWS).
+It makes setting up, operating, and scaling a relational database in the cloud easier.
+With Amazon RDS, you can choose from several popular relational database management systems (RDBMS), such as MySQL, PostgreSQL, Oracle, Microsoft SQL Server, and MariaDB.

 Why should you monitor Amazon RDS?

-Monitoring Amazon RDS is crucial for several reasons, including availability, performance, and cost optimization.
+Monitoring Amazon RDS is crucial for several reasons: availability, performance, and cost optimization.

-• Availability: Monitoring Amazon RDS helps you ensure that your database is available and accessible to your applications and users.
+• Availability: Monitoring Amazon RDS helps ensure your database is available and accessible to your applications and users.

 • Performance: Monitoring Amazon RDS allows you to optimize your database’s performance by identifying and troubleshooting performance issues.